SumoLogic/sumologic-documentation/docs/manage/manage-subscription/sumo-logic-flex-accounts.md

 * **Upgrade Plan**.
 Link to the upgrade account page, where you can message your request for an account upgrade to your account manager.
 * **Forecasted use**.
 Predicts your credit usage by end of the contract period.
 * **Credits exhaust**.
 The predicted number of days and the exact date when we estimate your current credits will be exhausted.
+* **Dynamic forecast**.
+You can now see predicted credit usage based on the past trends for 7, 30, or 90 days that can be selected from the dropdown.

 ### Usage Details by Category​

 * **Usage Details**.
 Shows graphs that represent detail usage of Sumo Credits by ingest, storage, or any type of data service utilized from the start of the contract period.
 * **Usage Categories**.
 Table displaying the credits used, % of credits used, and units by usage categories, ingest type and promotional credits usage.
+* **Usage % Change**.
+Indicates the difference in credit usage for a selected usage category over time.
+For example, if you choose the date from Jan 1 to Jan 7, it will show the usage difference between Dec 25 to Dec 31 and Jan 1 to Jan 7 for each usage category.

 ### Promotional Credits​